Get insider access

 9.3 Video Games

 The LG B2 is incredible for gaming.
-It has a bunch of gaming features like HDMI 2.1 bandwidth and VRR support that make it fully compatible with the PS5 and Xbox Series X. It also offers a quick and responsive gaming experience thanks to its low input lag and near-instantaneous response time.
+It has many gaming features, like HDMI 2.1 bandwidth on two ports and variable refresh rate (VRR) support, that make it fully compatible with recent consoles and PC graphic cards.
+It also offers a quick and responsive gaming experience thanks to its low input lag and near-instantaneous response time.
 Lastly, it's remarkable for dark room gaming as it has a near-infinite contrast ratio that produces deep blacks, and there's no blooming around bright objects either.

 Pros